Psychiatry

 A few benefits you may experience with mental health medication include:

-- Reduce mood swings and negative thought cycles, providing relief from the anxiety, guilt, and shame that can accompany them.
+- Reduction in mood swings and negative thought cycles, providing relief from the anxiety, guilt, and shame that can accompany them.

-- Help you achieve a healthy balance of energy.
+- Help with achieving a healthy balance of energy.
 Some mental health conditions can cause chronic fatigue and leave you with little motivation to take part in daily life; others convince your body it doesn’t need to sleep, which puts you at risk of problems associated with sleep deprivation.

 - Allow you to feel more like yourself and enjoy life again.
 Dealing with mental health symptoms can hold you back from doing activities you enjoy.